Silicon Beach Bomo - Orientation Guide | The Triangle

 Right: The pedestrianised area from the top of Orchard Walk (mouse over photo to see imqge of latter).
 The red canopy belongs to the sundeck extension of Flirt Café Bar.

-On the far [ie W] side of this road winding up the hill is Atlântico Portuguese restaurant (fish n chips plus traditional food from Madeira), and ‘Bournemouth's only vegan and veggie lounge’ the Mad Cucumber (which also does arts events such as poetry evenings).
-The connecting roadway loops around the Triangle buildings opposite, past Omelettos takeaway (which bills itself as the first of its kind) and the Mint Leaf Indian Brasserie, by the bus stops.
-If you prefer a real-coffee place to a tax-dodging international chain, across from Starbucks is Espresso Kitchen.
+On the far [ie W] side of the main road winding up the hill is a new upmarket vegan restaurant, Twelve Eatery's, then Atlântico Portuguese restaurant (fish n chips plus traditional food from Madeira), Troy Turkish restaurant, and the vegan/ veggie Mad Cucumber (which also does arts events such as poetry evenings).
+The connecting roadway cutting through in front of the Triangle buildings opposite, past Omelettos (which has a counter with high-stool seating if you want to eat in) and the Mint Leaf Indian Brasserie, by the bus stops.
+If you prefer a real-coffee place to a tax-dodging international chain, across from Starbucks is Espresso Kitchen, which has a small upstairs lunchroom at the Triangle's southern tip.

-The road loops around a wedge buildings on the N side, called ‘The Branksome Oval’ forming one side of The Triangle.
-On the far side, Ojo Rojo, a new 2-storey Mexican restaurant, is on the corner.
-On the near side along Commercial Rd is the new Four Horsemen pub, Lola's (formerly Lolita's, a long-established Spanish tapas restaurant), a 'bubble tea' shop, the Oriental Garden / Happy Diner [a Chinese takeaway/ restaurant], Smokin' Aces (which describes itself as a Cocktail Bar & Whiskey Lounge), and at the NW apex, Tico's, now renamed the Blue Hill Cafe & Bar [Portuguese food, English breakfast etc].
-(This was formerly Battistini’s coffee shop, the first in town to have continental-style outdoor seating back in the 90s, and had to fight a battle with certain reactionary elements on the Council to do so - they claimed the sight of young women in short skirts sitting outside would cause drivers to crash their cars).
+The road loops up around a wedge of buildings on the N side, called ‘The Branksome Oval’ forming one side of The Triangle.
+On the far side, Ojo Rojo, a 2-storey Mexican restaurant, is on the corner.
+On the near side along Commercial Rd is the Four Horsemen pub, Lola's (formerly Lolita's, a long-established Spanish tapas restaurant), a 'bubble tea' shop, the Oriental Garden / Happy Diner [a Chinese takeaway/ restaurant], Smokin' Aces Cocktail Bar & Whiskey Lounge, Chao Gong Chinese restaurant, Bar Afrique tapas bar, and at the NW apex, Meet & Sip cocktail bar [where Blue Hill Cafe stood].
+(This was formerly the site of Battistini’s coffee shop, the first in town to have continental-style outdoor seating back in the 90s, and had to battle reactionary elements on the Council who claimed the sight of young women in short skirts sitting outside would cause car crashes).

-Right: St Michael's Rd seen from outside the Blue Hill cafe.
+Right: St Michael's Rd seen from the north tip of the Triangle.

 The Little Triangle, looking N towards Poole Hill.
 The boarded-up shop next to Rancho Steak House was a Kodak Express, a victim of the changeover to digital photography.
-The building on the traffic island was converted from a public convenience, initally as a Healthpoint centre, and now reopened as the Bermuda Cafe.
+The building on the traffic island was converted from a public convenience, initally as a Healthpoint centre, and now reopened as a Caribbean-themed restaurant with outdoor bench seating.

 The Little Triangle

 The main Poole Hill road west runs past the Little Triangle.
-Next to the corner is Steam
+Next to the corner are D&C's